revuel/PatternOmatic/README.md

 - `make libs` to install dependencies
 - `make test` to run Unit Tests
 - `make coverage` to run Code Coverage
-- `make run` to run PatternOmatic's script with example parameters
+- `make run` to run patternomatic's script with example parameters

 <sub>* you must have one first</sub>

 ### From package
 *Install package*

-`pip install PatternOmatic`
+`pip install patternomatic`

 *Play with the CLI*